NINJAHATTORI004/genairesearchassistant/README.md

 Found a bug or have an idea for improvement?
 Contributions are welcome!
 Feel free to:
 - Open an issue to report bugs or suggest features
 - Fork the repo and submit a pull request
-- Star the repository if you find it helpful
+- Star the repository if you find it helpful.

 ---
 -